BitcoinDesign/Guide/guide/designing-products/getting-to-know-your-users.md

    layout = "float-left"
 %}

-*"bitcoin is still new, will people think I'm weird for saving like this?"*
+*"Bitcoin is still new, will people think I'm weird for saving like this?"*

 </div>